 Ensure the airline you are dealing with is the one actually operating the flights.
 Some are franchised out to different airlines, which may not have the same policy or not be advised of the special arrangements.

 In your letter outlining your needs (for example removal of peanut snacks on your flight) explain the potential problems which may occur.
-When many passengers open packets of peanuts the allergenic properties are released into the air and can enter the eyes, nose or mouth, causing problems in mid flight for some people with allergies.
+When many passengers open packets of peanuts the allergenic properties may be released into the air and potentially enter the eyes, nose or mouth, causing problems in mid-flight for some people with allergies.

 You are advised to request from your specialist written medical evidence of the allergy and medication prescribed to treat a serious allergic reaction.

-Take some high-energy snacks in case the flights are delayed.
+Take some high-energy snacks, which you know you are safe to eat, in case the flights are delayed.

 If you are successful in securing special arrangements, ensure these are in place for all connecting flights.
 Take copies of the airline letters with you.
 When checking in, make sure the special arrangements made when booking your flight are still in place.

-Do not forget your prescribed medication - Your adrenaline (Epinephrine) injections.
+Do not forget your prescribed medication - Your adrenaline Auto Injectors (Epinephrine) antihistamines and inhalers if used.
 Make sure you have immediate access to your medication throughout the flight.

 Take some wet wipes to clean the immediate area around your seat.
-It is unlikely, but possible that peanut allergen could remain from a previous flight.
+Such as tray table, seatbelt, arm rest etc.